ParthTandel/DS5500-Assignment-2/README.md

 ![alt text](assets/q1_a.png)

-The mean square error i got for all the regressors are as follows
+The mean square error I got for all the regressors are as follows

     Mean square error for linear 1st-degree linear regression: 178.20974789819934 Mean square error for linear 2nd-degree linear regression: 129.81171346584082